ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 > ``memory_limit`` back to 4 GiB per worker and increase the number of Dask
 > workers so they use total amount available minus a few gigabytes for your
 > other work.
 Run the recipe again and notice that it completed faster.
 >
+> If are working on a computer that is shared with other users, please be
+> mindful of them and only use a modest amount of memory instead of all
+> available memory.
+>
 >> ## Solution
 >>